 FLOORPLAN AND GUEST COUNT: Send me your FINAL venue floorplan/diagram by 10 days before your wedding.
 This should include a diagram with table names/numbers, and how many guests are at each table.
-It should also include locations of guests with any food allergies (unless you have a buffet).
+It should also include table locations of guests with any food allergies (unless you have a buffet).
 Please let me know if you need guidance with this, the initial diagram is usually prepared by your venue, caterer, rentals coordinator, or myself, and I am happy to assist with plotting your tables, etc.

 Pack up your personal items that my team will be setting up, and list them out in a “set up and breakdown list” in a Word document.
 PLASTIC BINS with lids ARE BEST for transporting these items easily with handles and ultimate organization.
 These can be found at Target or Walmart fairly inexpensively, and are reusable.
 Know that in most cases, I can transport up to 3 of these boxes of items if needed (if there is not storage at the venue or hotel overnight after your rehearsal), and other small boxed items.
 Any additional items, or extended DIY items, will need to be placed in the ceremony or reception space ahead of my arrival.
 A sample set up list is also listed out at the end of this page.
 Please note that the sample format is the preferred way to receive this information.